srilakshmikanthanp/clipbirdesk/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Clipbird is in the development stage if the project succeeds in the future, we will release the binaries to use.
-However you can build the project from source.
+However, you can build the project from the source.

 ### Prerequisites